joohyeon/ctakes-installation/README.md

-## Set Home Enviornment
+# Set Home Enviornment

 Let's set a cTAKES Home Directory on Windows environment.
-I typically use short cut "Windows button" + "Pause" to open System in Control pannel, or you can follow Control Panel > System and Security > System.
+I typically use short cut `Windows button` + `Pause` to open System in Control pannel, or you can follow Control Panel > System and Security > System.
 Then you click "Advanced system settings" -> "Environment Variables".
 Add cTAKES Home Directory.

 example)
 Variable Name: `CTAKES_HOME`